raicem/impulse-blocker/README.md

 This will create a zip file on the `web-ext-artifacts` folder.
 This file contains everyting the Firefox needs to run the extenison.
 You can install it following instructions [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Distribution) and [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Distribution_options/Sideloading_add-ons).

-You can install the extension from the official [add-ons page](https://addons.mozilla.org/en-US/firefox/addon/impulse-blocker/).
+Again just a reminder, you can install the extension from the official [add-ons page](https://addons.mozilla.org/en-US/firefox/addon/impulse-blocker/).
 Simple usage instructions are [here](https://blog.cemunalan.com.tr/2017/05/17/impulse-blocker-guide/).

 ## Contributing

 The extenison is open for any kinds of contribution.
-Please no that it requires a basic knowledge about [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons) and [React](https://reactjs.org/).
+Please note that it requires a basic knowledge about [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons) and [React](https://reactjs.org/).

 After following the steps explained in the Building section above, all you have to do is run these commands in parallel.